astronomer/docs/astro/set-up-data-lineage.md

 The latest version of the OpenLineage Airflow library is installed on [Astro Runtime](runtime-image-architecture.md) by default, meaning that you can use all default extractors without additional configuration.
 If you use an Airflow operator that includes a default extractor in your DAG, the operator automatically generates lineage data to the **Lineage** page on Astro.

-Each operator generates different lineage data based its default extractor.
+Each operator generates different lineage data based on its default extractor.
 For more information about operators with default extractors and what lineage data they generate, see [OpenLineage documentation](https://openlineage.io/docs/integrations/about#capability-matrix).

 ## Extract lineage from Airflow operators using custom extractors